Mhdez221993/JavaScript/glossary.md

 ## Map
 Is a build in object like the object data type, used to store key value pairs in order, it has some build in function like `set`, `get`, `has`, `delete`

+## Type Array
+Is a special type of array, has fixed length, specific data types, they are usefull for intensive tash like working with audio, images, network protocols

+## RegExp
+Is a patter that you want to match in a string, is usefull for text searching, validating, replacing (e.g)

+## Garbage Collection
+Is the process of freen up memory when is not longer used by the program

+## IEEE (Institue of Electronical and Electric Engineer)
+Is global organization dedicated to advance technologi in many field like computer, science, electronic (e.g)